 The mild summer climate is warm and welcoming, whilst the icy cold winter becomes a hub for all kinds of ice sports- from hockey to skiing – the range of options are endless.
 One of our secrets to a fulfilling trip was knowing our way through the labyrinth of streets to treat ourselves to the finest delicacies in town.
 A short walk after dinner, through nearby parks, and we were good for a while to come!

 Situated in the mesmerizing backdrop of Himalayas, Dal lake is a hub for Shikara rides.
 To witness the grandeur of this place, one can take these traditional wooden boats and the boatman will show you the surrounding areas that have been bestowed with real beauty and grace.

 One can board Shikara in a group or go for a solo ride.
-The cruise on Shikara will cost INR 400 per hour and additional INR 150 if you wish to get photographed in the traditional Kashmiri dress.
-No doubt this place makes you want to groove to ‘Jiya Re’ just like Anushka Sharma did in the famous Bollywood movie – Jab tak hai Jaan!
+The cruise on Shikara will cost INR 400 per hour and an additional INR 150 if you wish to get photographed in the traditional Kashmiri dress.
+No doubt this place makes you want to groove to ‘Jiya Re’ just like Anushka Sharma did in the famous Bollywood movie – Jab Tak Hai Jaan!